easemob/easemob-uikit-flutter/README_zh.md

     UserDataStore().saveUserData(profile);
   }

-  // When the group name is changed by yourself, it is necessary to update the group information in uikit.
+  // When the group name is changed by oneself, it is necessary to update the group information in uikit.
   @override
   void onGroupNameChangedByMeSelf(Group group) {
     ChatUIKitProfile? profile =